Rastraktocat/Walmart-version-of-Dropper/README.md

-\#4 In your cmd line give the arguments you want for the msbuild_script.py script.
+\#4 In your cmd line give the arguments you want for the msbuild_script.py or linux_mint_script.py script.
 Use the -h argument to see all possible arguments.